realtyem/synapse-workers/README.md

   Normal default is 20, which is really tiny and a waste of time to try and compress.
   New default is 200, but could probably put this at a MTU frame size for efficiency.

+### Keep-alives
+Nginx has support for HTTP 1.1 persistent connections on both receiving and sending.
+Both are now enabled by default.
+There do not seem to be any tunables for receiving such, other than enabling.
+OTOH, for sending there are a few we can adjust.
+Most are now set to acceptable defaults. *Keep in mind this only applies to upstreams and therefore Synapse workers*.
+The number of keep-alive connections is intentionally kept low, as documentation suggests that it is a *per host* and not a global setting.
+Docs also suggest that each upstream gets 2 connections, an up and a down.
+So, the formula is:

+(number_of_given_worker_type * 2 * `NGINX_KEEPALIVE_CONNECTION_MULTIPLIER`)

+* *NGINX_KEEPALIVE_ENABLE*: Defaults to True.
+Must be `True` or `False`.
+For connections to upstreams **ONLY**.
+Allows for removal of all keepalive statements for debugging.
+  Nginx recommends having this enabled.
+* *NGINX_KEEPALIVE_TIMEOUT_SECONDS*: Defaults to 60 seconds.
+Check your `sysctl`
+  settings at `net.ipv4.tcp_keepalive_timeout` for what your OS is giving you and duplicate that.
+Mine for example is 75 seconds.
+* *NGINX_KEEPALIVE_CONNECTION_MULTIPLIER*: A keepalive multiplier, this gets multiplied by the number of server lines in a given upstream.
+This value is a maximum number of idle connections to keepalive.
+Default is 1, more did not seem to help during testing.

 ### Proxy Buffering
 * *NGINX_PROXY_BUFFERING*: Defaults to "on", change to "off" to disable buffering of responses from Synapse to clients.
 See also `NGINX_PROXY_BUFFER_SIZE_BYTES` below.